iberotecno/CO2-Wifi-Sensor/README.md

 CO2 Air Quality Sensor
 =======

 This software is capable to detect CO2 in the air (ppm).
-The data is sended to ThingSpeak server and is possible to view graphics and historic data.
+The data is sended via wifi to ThingSpeak server and is possible to view graphics and historic data.
 Also you can add a widgwet to your smartphone and configure alerts based on the CO2 level.

 The device haves a LED that changes his color depending on the CO2 level.
+The configuration is very easy.
+The device starts in AP mode and shows an easy to use UI and control panel.

 More info at: https://iberotecno.com/tienda/kits-de-arduino/35-50-detector-de-co2-y-calidad-del-aire.html